AbhishekJunnarkar/Agentic-Artificial-Intelligence-And-Applications-IITM/README.md

-Note: This repo was used by Abhishek to give a demo of collab workspace for building AI projects on 19th August, 2025
+Note: This repo was used by Abhishek to give a demo of collab workspace for building AI projects on 19th August, 2025 to the IIT Delhi audience

 # Collab-Demo-Test
 This is a collaboration Demo Beta Test Project